The first load test made SQLite look guilty.

 Fig 2: The Buffered Actor pattern decouples high-volume writes from the critical latency path.

-- The Problem: My code was too eager.
-Writing “Last Seen” timestamps on every request was flooding the Write-Ahead Log (WAL) for no good reason.
+- The Problem: “Last Seen” updates were written on every request.
+That flooded the Write-Ahead Log (WAL) for no useful reason.

 - The Solution: I implemented Debouncing.
-I taught the system to chill out, and it now only updates the database if more than 5 minutes have passed since the last write.
+The system only writes the timestamp if more than 5 minutes have passed.

 - The Result: Write IOPS dropped by ~90%.